yubo56/dotfiles/README.md

 - `sudo dhcpcd` or connect to wifi
 - clean `/etc/pacman.d/mirrorlist`
 - `make linux`
-- Re-encode keys, after new keybase user is added

 ## Setup on Mac
 - `yaourt -S hid-apple-patched-git-dkms`, use config file from `.setup/config_manual`